Guide to Using the pgvector PostgreSQL Extension in ServBay

 vector

-1If the extension already exists, this command may give a notice indicating that it's already present.
+1If the extension already exists, you may see a message that it’s already installed.

-1In the output, you should see the extension named
+1In the output list, you should see an extension called

 vector